deadlyvipers/dojo_rules/introduction.md

 Hello my name is Derrick Hammond.
-My favorite Code School Path is the GIT path.
+My favorite Code School Path is the JavaScript path.